alexsimsy/pfcam/docs/HETZNER_DEPLOYMENT_GUIDE.md

 ---

 *This deployment guide provides a complete solution for automated PFCAM deployment on Hetzner servers, enabling rapid scaling and consistent deployments across multiple customer sites.*

+## 🚦 Camera Health Monitoring & Reconnect

+- The backend now includes a background service that polls all cameras every 30 minutes.
+- Offline cameras are detected quickly and shown with a red indicator in the dashboard UI.
+- Users can manually attempt to reconnect an offline camera using the "Reconnect" button.
+- Notifications are sent when a camera goes offline or comes back online.